slowernews/hamster-system/README.md

     	Inside folders [personal], [work] or bundles you have projects:
         Example: @house in lisbon

+        When naming project folders you can add bundle name (if existent) to reduce the need of memorization while navigating:
+        Example: #large investor@house in lisbon

 - subproject<sup> 2</sup> (inspired in object oriented programming): **.**

     	Inside projects you can have subprojects:
         Example: .building permit

+        On subprojects always add project name:
+        Example: @house in lisbon.building permit

 - folder (each nesting level): **-**

     	Inside subprojects you can have folders:
         Example: -plans

-        On nested folders always add previous folder name:
+        On nested folders always add previous folder(s) name:
         Example: -drawings-sections
         Example: -drawings-details-wall

-When naming folders you can combine this notation (adding the previous naming level) to reduce the need of memorization while navigating:

-        Example: #large investor@house in lisbon
-        Example: @house in lisbon.building permit

 ---
 ####Files: